cashmusic/platform/README.md

     OK
     Test cases run: 3/3, Passes: 43, Failures: 0, Exceptions: 0

-Our tests are written using [SimpleTest](http://www.simpletest.org/).
+Our PHP tests are written using [SimpleTest](http://www.simpletest.org/).
+Currently we do not have any Javascript tests, but those are on the way.

 # Continuous Integration